 Even the whitest pearly whites may need a little help if they're crooked, which is where orthodontists come in.
 Orthodontists are dentists who specialize in correcting problems with braces and other dental devices.
 To become an orthodontist, the dentist must attend a specialized residency, where he can earn little or no money.
-In most states, orthodontists and dentists must complete 40 hours of professional education a year.
+Orthodontists may also choose to obtain certification from the American Board of Orthodontics (ABO), but in the U.

 By the end of a residency program, orthodontists will have participated in hundreds of orthodontic treatments, giving them comprehensive knowledge of this specialty.
-Such external activity would seriously compromise the educational experience and the fulfillment of responsibilities to patients and the Division of Orthodontics.
+According to the Dental Accreditation Commission, there are currently 68 orthodontic residency programs in the U.